South Korea Packing List (Winter): December, January, February

 • Beanie (woollen hat) x 1-2: Keep your head warm when you go outside.
 Now is your chance to wear one that isn’t age appropriate as South Koreans fully embrace cute hats.
 So go forth, and purchase one that resembles a llama like you always wanted.

-What to Pack for South Korea in Winter: Other Items
+What to Pack for South Korea in Winter

 Where to Stay in South Korea in Winter